sentenial/developer-docs/pages/prodNuapay/np_createbeneficiary.md

 {% include important.html content="The [JWS-Signature header](np_secjws.html) is required for this endpoint. " type="primary" %}

-Unlike the Direct Debit payment API, Beneficiary and CT requests do not require a Creditor Scheme ID reference.
+Unlike the Direct Debit payment API, Beneficiary and CT requests do not require a Creditor Scheme ID or SUN reference.

 Before you can initiate a payment via the Create Credit Transfer request you must first create a beneficiary.
 Alternatively it is possible to generate a new beneficiary and a payment in a single request.
 See the <a href ="np_createctandbene.html">Create Credit Transfer and Beneficiary</a> request.